RosterElf Logo

 Passenger vehicle transportation award

 Shuttle drivers are typically covered by the Passenger Vehicle Transportation Award 2020 (MA000063).
-This award sets minimum pay rates, penalty rates and employment conditions for passenger transport workers including shuttle drivers, charter services and tourist transport operators.
+This modern award sets minimum pay rates, penalty rates and employment conditions for passenger transport workers including shuttle drivers, charter services and tourist transport operators.

 Under this award, classification levels depend on vehicle type and passenger capacity.
 Drivers operating vehicles with 12 or fewer passengers typically fall into different classifications than those driving larger buses.
 Use award interpretation software to calculate pay accurately.